Corn and Stone

 [2] Abertay University: School of Design and Informatics

-[3] Store and flux and related agri-ecosystem processes are described in a book chapter to be published ‘open access’ in August: Squire GR, Hawes C (2024).
+[3] Store and flux and related agri-ecosystem processes are described in a book chapter to be published ‘open access’ in September 2024: Squire GR, Hawes C (2024).
 Biodiversity for Agriculture – the role of integrated farm management in supporting agriculture through biodiversity.
-In Managing Biodiversity in Agricultural Landscapes.
+In Managing Biodiversity in Agricultural Landscapes: Conservation, restoration and rewilding.
+Edited by N Reid and R Smith.
 Burleigh Dodds Science Publishing.

 [4] William Blake (1757-1827) made many illustrations based on events in the Divine Comedy by Dante (1265-1321).
 Some were shown at an exhibition William Blake at Tate Modern in 2019-2020 and the complete set is now available in a book – Schutze S, Terzoli MA – William Blake – Dante’s Divine Comedy – The Complete Drawings, published by Taschen.
 The Divine Comedy is available in paperback and in online translations at Project Gutenberg and Digital Dante.